-- 2.18 The 2003 Act enables licensing authorities and responsible authorities, through representations, to consider what constitutes public nuisance and what is appropriate to prevent it in terms of conditions attached to specific premises licences and club premises certificates.
+2.21 The 2003 Act enables licensing authorities and responsible authorities, through representations, to consider what constitutes public nuisance and what is appropriate to prevent it in terms of conditions attached to specific premises licences and club premises certificates.
 It is therefore important that in considering the promotion of this licensing objective, licensing authorities and responsible authorities focus on the effect of the licensable activities at the specific premises on persons living and working (including those carrying on business) in the area around the premises which may be disproportionate and unreasonable.
-The issues will mainly concern noise nuisance, light pollution, noxious smells and litter. - 2.19 Public nuisance is given a statutory meaning in many pieces of legislation.
-It is however not narrowly defined in the 2003 Act and retains its broad common law meaning.
-It is important to remember that the prevention of public nuisance could therefore include lowlevel nuisance, perhaps affecting a few people living locally, as well as major disturbance affecting the whole community.
-It may also include in appropriate circumstances the reduction of the living and working amenity and environment of other persons living and working in the area of the licensed premises.
+The issues will mainly concern noise nuisance, light pollution, noxious smells and litter.

+2.22 Public nuisance is given a statutory meaning in many pieces of legislation.
+It is however not narrowly defined in the 2003 Act and retains it broad common law meaning.
+It may include in appropriate circumstances the reduction of the living and working amenity and environment of other persons living and working in the area of the licensed premises.
 Public nuisance may also arise as a result of the adverse effects of artificial light, dust, odour and insects or where its effect is prejudicial to health.
-2.20 Conditions relating to noise nuisance will usually concern steps appropriate to control the levels of noise emanating from premises. [...]